infinityjay/demo-meter-data/README.md

 file `./data/expand.go`.

 Then I run the main function, it turns out that the original function processing time is 37590ms, and the optimized function processing time is 20543 which is almost a 45% speedup.

+But the result is still not so ideal, and the read file part is also time-consuming, we can consider using streaming read.